 A Different Way of Onboarding Staff

 This is a totally different standard to what most of us have ever known or could have dreamt possible, once a candidate is hired, the onboarding process is becoming.
-Onboarding is a key factor in an employee’s initial approach of a company and at this time is vital to keep the employee engaged and give the right impression of your company.
+Onboarding is a key factor in an employee’s initial approach to a company and at this time is vital to keep the employee engaged and give the right impression of your company.
 Onboarding is about bonding and managing emotions day today, and when you’re dealing with working remotely, it creates a challenge.

 Some companies are using Virtual Reality (VR) technology to give candidates a visit through the workplaces.
 Clear information, orders, and strong leadership are also essential at this time, which is why it is important at this time to have a decent HR team in place.

-Will This Spark Long Term Changes?
+Will This Spark Long-Term Changes?

 How people work changed overnight, will these new procedures and ways of working become permanent?
 Previously most companies would not engage remote working, and now every company needs to embrace this.
 Interviewing and hiring staff has changed and we all have to put a lot more trust into our workers, and they, in turn, have to learn to be more disciplined, self-sufficient, and self-motivated.
 Managers need to learn new skills in how they motivate and engage with their staff, nothing has prepared us for this new way of working, some will rise to this new problem and others may not.